BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 **What Grunt plugins are you using?**

-   - The boilerplate uses the **grunt-contrib-requirejs** to run the Require.js optimizer and the **grunt-contrib-jshint** plugin to automate JSHint code quality checking.
+   - The boilerplate uses the **grunt-contrib-requirejs** plugin to run the Require.js optimizer and the **grunt-contrib-jshint** plugin to automate JSHint code quality checking.
 Both plugins are maintained by the core Grunt team.

 **What Grunt tasks can I use?**

-   - The boilerplate provides a `test` and `build` task.
-The `test` task will only JSHint your code for quality.
+   - The boilerplate provides a `test`, `build`, and `default` task.

+   - The `test` task will only JSHint your code for quality.
 You can run the `test` task by typing `grunt test`.

-The `build` task will concatenate and minify your Desktop/Mobile JavaScript and CSS files using the Require.js optimizer.
+   - The `build` task will concatenate and minify your Desktop/Mobile JavaScript and CSS files using the Require.js optimizer.
 You can run the `build` task by typing `grunt build`.

+   - The `default` task will run both the `test` and `build` tasks.
+You can run the `default` task by typing `grunt`.

 **Do I have to use everything the boilerplate gives me?**